LoveDuckie/silverstripe-json-ld-structured-data/README.md

     - LoveDuckie\SilverStripe\Extensions\JsonLDStructuredDataExtension
 ```

-**Note:** When you have completed your module, submit it to Packagist or add it as a VCS repository to your
-project's composer.json, pointing to the private repository URL.

 ## License
 See [License](license.md)

 ## Bugtracker
-Bugs are tracked in the issues section of this repository.
-Before submitting an issue please read over
-existing issues to ensure yours is unique.

 If the issue does look like a new bug:

  - Create a new issue